-The Nitty Gritty: VRBO (owned by HomeAway) and Airbnb are two of the biggest vacation home rental players in the travel industry today.
+VRBO (owned by HomeAway) and Airbnb are two of the biggest vacation home rental players in the travel industry today.
 To maximize exposure for our homeowners, InvitedHome ensures all our offerings are listed across each website’s distribution portfolio, providing increased visibility for our homes.
 And while we handle all listing features on both sites, we wanted to share with you the differences between the two companies, and how InvitedHome optimizes how your home is positioned on them.
 To learn more about our refined approach to vacation rental management, check out our property management page.

 VRBO/HomeAway: If you want to list your home on VRBO, you have two options.
 You can pay an annual fee of $499, which will allow for unlimited inquiries and bookings.
 If you choose a pay-per-booking fee structure, you'll be charged a commission starting at 8% per booking.
 This number comprises the 5% commission charged for the rental amount, and the 3% credit card transaction fee on the total payment received from your guest.
 An additional 2% may be charged if the credit card isn't from the U.S.

 So how do you choose?
 VRBO suggests that if it's rented more than six weeks out of the year, the annual subscription is a better option.
 It's worth noting that if you opt for the subscription model, you'll pay even if your home never books.
 However, if you're with InvitedHome, we'll take care of that subscription cost, and optimize your listing to maximize its visibility on VRBO and HomeAway.